SWE-UniStuttgart/Qlunc/readme.md

 ###  TestFile_Qlunc
  - A working example is provided to show how the process looks like.
 In this test case, a lidar is built up with its modules and components, puting all together to set up a lidar device.
 User can find more information on how to run this test file in the `readme.md` file dropped in this folder.
 ### Tutorials
 - Containing 3 [Jupyter Notebook-based tutorials](https://github.com/SWE-UniStuttgart/Qlunc/tree/Qlunc-V0.9/Tutorials); `Turial0.ipynb`, `Tutorial1.ipynb` and `Tutorial2.ipynb` with their corresponding yaml files.
+These tutorials are meant to serve as a guide to the user and show the current capabilities of the Qlunc framework.
 The tutorials are also available through the Binder service to ease accessibility and reproducibility.
 Users can find more information about these tutorials in the corresponding `readme.md` file dropped in the folder `Tutorials`.
 ## Requirements
 The following python libraries and tools should be installed beforehand and are included in the `environment.yml` file: